 District heating systems are effective for making a city more environmentally friendly because they come equipped with advanced pollution control features and can be combined with renewable energy sources.
 For customers, district heating negates the need for boilers and fuel storage, improves air quality in their residences, and requires minimal maintenance.

-Most buildings in the world simply are not sustainable, meaning they lack efficient water circulation, green rooftops, smart lighting, etc. However, demolishing a building to start anew brings its own detrimental effects to the environment.
+Most buildings in the world simply are not sustainable, meaning they lack efficient water circulation, green rooftops, smart lighting, etc. However, demolishing a building to start anew brings its own detrimental effects on the environment.
 Retrofitting existing buildings is the best move that can be made when planning for a sustainable future.
-This paves the way for decarbonization efforts in our cities while avoiding building demolition.
+This paves the way for decarbonization efforts in our cities while avoiding the demolition of buildings.

 Predictive maintenance is often used in warehouse, manufacturing, and industrial settings, as it allows operators to see when equipment is failing or how product demand fluctuates.
 This technology can be applied to smart cities to make sure that services like energy, water, waste management, and sewage are at peak efficiency and resources aren’t being squandered.